Lewis A. Swyer

-Lewis A. Swyer (died 1988) was an American businessman who founded the L. A. Swyer Construction Company.
+Lewis A. Swyer (June 9, 1918 – December 25, 1988) was an American businessman who founded the L. A. Swyer Construction Company.

 Biography

 Born in Hoosick Falls, New York, Swyer served in the U.S. Navy during World War II and established his construction firm in Albany in 1947.
 His company was known for several building projects, including synagogues, churches, and hotels.

 Swyer also held positions as the chairman of the Saratoga Performing Arts Center and was a board member for institutions such as the State University of New York at Albany and Skidmore College.
 He died at age 70 in St. Peter's Hospital, Albany.